slint-ui/slint/docs/archive/triage.md

 ## Triage Process

 1. The first person who identifies an issue can assign labels to it.
 Make sure to include at least one area label.
-   Add the `Need Triaging` label to the issue if triaging is not complete, so that the individual responsible for the area can continue with the process.
+   Add the `Needs Triage` label to the issue if triage is not complete, so that the individual responsible for the area can continue with the process.
 2. Investigate the issue by trying to reproduce and analyze it.
    (Is it for a specific platform? what part of the code is involved?
 Narrowing down to the root cause)